This samu’t saring adobo features different ingredients. It’s delicious, actually!

 - 3 medium potatoes – peeled and chopped

-- 2 medium eggplant – chopped and puncture using a fork or stick
+- 2 medium eggplant – chopped and puncture using a fork or a stick

 - 1/2 cup soy sauce